WestGrid/ubcSummerSchool2019/bash.md

 **Instructor**: Alex Razoumov (WestGrid)

-This session will be a hands-on introduction to Linux command line and the interaction with a remote server.
+This session will be a hands-on introduction to the Linux command line and the interaction with a remote server.
 We will review basic Linux commands, file management (edit, copy, remove and remote-transfer files), directories and the file system, remote access, and bash scripting.